SystemsApproach/5G/arch.rst

     Base Station detects (and connects to) active UEs.

 Second, each base station establishes "3GPP Control Plane” connectivity between the UE and the corresponding Mobile Core Control Plane component, and forwards signaling traffic between the two.
-This signaling traffic enables UE authentication, registration, mobility tracking.
+This signaling traffic enables UE authentication, registration, and mobility tracking.

 .. _fig-control-plane:
 .. figure:: figures/Slide04.png